Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Introduction

 We analyze the linear classification performance of the representations learned by minimizing the population spectral contrastive loss.
 Our main result (Theorem~\ref{thm:combine_with_cheeger_simplified}) shows that when the representation dimension exceeds the maximum number of disconnected sub-graphs, linear classification with learned representations is guaranteed to have a small error.
 Our theorem reveals a trend that a larger representation dimension is needed when there are a larger number of disconnected sub-graphs.
 Our analysis relies on novel techniques tailored to linear probe performance, which have not been studied in the spectral graph theory community to the best of our knowledge.

 The spectral contrastive loss also works on empirical data.
 Since our approach optimizes parametric loss functions, guarantees involving the population loss can be converted to finite sample results using off-the-shelf generalization bounds.
-The sample complexity is polynomial in the Rademacher complexity of the model family and other relevant parameters (Theorem~\ref{theorem:nn_generalization} and Theorem~\ref{theorem:linear_probe_suboptimal}).
+The end-to-end result (Theorem~\ref{theorem:end_to_end}) shows that the number of unlabeled examples required is polynomial in the Rademacher complexity of the model family and other relevant parameters, whereas the number of downstream labeled examples only needs to be linear in the representation dimension (which needs to be linear in the number of clusters in the graph).
+This demonstrates that contrastive learning reduces the amount of labeled examples needed.

 In summary, our main theoretical contributions are: 1) we propose a simple contrastive loss motivated by spectral decomposition of the population data graph, 2) under simple and realistic assumptions, we provide downstream classification guarantees for the representation learned by minimizing this loss on population data, and 3) our analysis is easily applicable to deep networks with polynomial unlabeled samples via off-the-shelf generalization bounds.
+Our theoretical framework can be viewed as containing two stages: we first analyze the population loss and the representation that minimizes it (Section~\ref{section:framework}), then study the empirical loss where the representation is learned with a neural network with bounded capacity (Section~\ref{section:finite_sample}).

 In addition, we implement and test the proposed spectral contrastive loss on standard vision benchmark datasets.
 Our algorithm is simple and doesn't rely on tricks such as stop-gradient which is essential to SimSiam~\cite{chen2020exploring}.
 We demonstrate that the features learned by our algorithm can match or outperform several strong baselines~\citep{chen2020simple,chen2020improved,chen2020exploring,grill2020bootstrap} when evaluated using a linear probe.